ramonaharrison/nyt-android-workshop/intro-to-android-development.md

 ---

-> World's most installed operating system, 40% of all devices.
+> The world's most installed operating system, 40% of all devices.

 ![](images/jetpack.png)